-IP Address.
-The IP address that is assigned to the router.

-Subnet Mask.
-The subnet mask that is assigned to the router.

-Default Gateway.
-The IP address for the default gateway that the router communicates with.

-DHCP Server.
-The IP address for the Dynamic Host Configuration Protocol server that provides the TCP/IP configuration for all the computers that are connected to the router.

-DNS Server.
-The IP address of the Domain Name Service server that provides translation of network names to IP addresses.

-Lease Obtained.
-The date and time when the lease was obtained.

-Lease Expires.
-The date and time that the lease expires.

-Wireless Settings (2.4 GHz and 5 GHz)
+Wireless AP

-The following settings are displayed:
+The Wireless AP section displays the following information:

-Name (SSID).
-The wireless network name (SSID) used by the router.
-The default name for 5 GHz ends in -5G to distinguish it from the 2.4 GHz network.
+- Wireless Network Name (SSID).
+The wireless network name (SSID) used by the router. - Region.

-Region.
 The geographic region where the router is being used.
-It might be illegal to use the wireless features of the router in some parts of the world.
+It might be illegal to use the wireless features of the router in some parts of the world. - Wireless Channel.

-Channel.
 Identifies the operating channel of the wireless port being used.
 The default channel is Auto.
 When Auto is selected, the router finds the best operating channel available.
 If you notice interference from nearby devices, you can select a different channel.
-Channels 1, 6, and 11 do not interfere with each other.

-Mode.
-Indicates the wireless communication mode: Up to 54 Mbps, Up to 217 Mbps (default), and Up to 1300 Mbps.
+Channels 1, 6, and 11 do not interfere with each other. - Mode.
+Indicates the wireless communication mode: Up to 54 Mbps, Up to 65 Mbps (default), and Up to 150 Mbps. - Wireless Radio.

-Wireless AP.
 Indicates whether the radio feature of the router is enabled.
-If this feature is not enabled, the Wireless LED on the front panel is off.

-Broadcast Name.
-Indicates whether the router is broadcasting its SSID.

-Wireless Isolation.
-Select this check box only if you want to prevent wireless connections to the router.

-Wi-Fi Protected Setup.
+If this feature is not enabled, the Wireless LED on the front panel is off. - Broadcast Name.
+Indicates whether the router is broadcasting its SSID. - Wireless Isolation.
+Select this check box only if you want to prevent wireless connections to the router. - Wi-Fi Protected Setup.
 Indicates whether Wi-Fi Protected Setup is configured for this network.